What to Bring

 - Headphones - Noise-canceling headphones are available at all Prometric® test centers, and ear plugs may be available at other test centers.
 If you require noise-canceling headphones or earplugs during your test administration, your Test Center Administrator will provide them for you.

-- Personal items other than ID documents are not allowed in the testing room.
+- Personal items other than ID documents are not allowed in the testing room and cannot be accessed during a break.
 This includes backpacks, phones, purses, tablets, PDAs, watches, and any other electronic, recording, listening, scanning, photographic, or wearable technology devices.
 If you take any personal items into the testing room, or if you are seen using or accessing any electronic device, including but not limited to text messaging, email, photographs, your device will be inspected may be confiscated, and you will be dismissed from the test.
 You may not access your phone at any time for any reason, including during breaks.

 - Jewelry is prohibited, except for wedding and engagement rings and small stud earrings.
 Do not wear other jewelry to the test center.

 - Clothing and other personal items that include, but are not limited to, hair accessories, neckties, bowties, hats, scarves, jackets and outerwear are subject to inspection by the test center administrator.
 Refrain from wearing such items as tie clips, cuff links, ornate clips, combs, barrettes, head-bands and other hair accessories on test day, as you may be prohibited from wearing them in the testing room.